 No wonder I got 3 pots of “Hand Cream for Gardeners” for Christmas!!

-Threadspider for passing on to me an Excellent blog award
+I would like to thank Threadspider for passing on to me an Excellent blog award

 Thank you Judith – I really appreciate it – and I will post again about some of the blogs that I think are excellent.
 Although the reality is, that the world of blog is just such a wonderful place full of amazing people.